 Second, caulk adheres better in the warmer weather than it does in the freezing cold.
 Ideally, latex caulk should only be applied when temperatures range between 40 to 80 degrees Fahrenheit.
 If you use silicone, you may be able to apply it in colder weather, but you’ll need to warm the caulk before applying so that it will flow smoothly and evenly.

 Finally, there’s what’s contractors call the “movement of the substrate.”
 Some materials—particularly vinyl and aluminum—expand in warm weather and contract in the cold.
-If you or your contractor applies caulk to your windows when the weather is too cold, it could crack and split when the materials eventually contract as a result of temperature drop.
+If you or your contractor caulk your windows when the weather is too cold, the caulk could crack and split when the materials eventually contract as a result of temperature drop.

 Likewise, caulk won’t cure properly in very hot weather—temperatures above 80 to 90 degrees Fahrenheit—so don’t plan your replacement for the dog days of summer, either.